Drug information provided by: IBM Micromedex

-It is very important that your doctor check the progress of you or your child at regular visits to make sure that this medicine is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.
-You should remain under the care of a doctor while taking this medicine.
+You should remain under the care of a doctor while using this medicine.

 This medicine may cause kidney problems.
-Avoid using other medicines that may injure the kidneys, such as multiple or high-dose NSAID pain medications or certain other antiviral medications.
+Avoid using other medicines that may injure the kidneys, including multiple or high-dose NSAID pain medications or certain other antiviral medications.

 This medicine may also increase your risk of developing fractures (broken bones).
 Ask your doctor about this if you or your child have any concerns.

-You should be confirmed that you are HIV-negative before you start taking this medicine.
+You should be confirmed that you are HIV-negative before you start using this medicine and you must stay HIV-negative to keep taking this medicine.

-You and your partner should be tested regularly (for at least 3 months) for HIV-1.
-You should also be tested for other sexually transmitted disease, such as syphilis or gonorrhea.
+You and your partner should be tested regularly (for at least once every 3 months) for HIV-1.
+You should also be tested regularly for other sexually transmitted infections, including syphilis or gonorrhea.

 Check with your doctor right away if you have a fever, headache, joint or muscle pain, a rash, night sweats, or swollen lymph nodes.